Healthy Ageing and Rehabilitation

 You do not pay any tuition fees when studying at HVL, but you need to pay a term fee each of the four terms of 750 NOK (around 75 Euro or 90 US dollars)

-There will be possibilities for student exchange at semester 2 and 3.
+There will be possibilities for student exchange at semester 3.
 To apply for a student exchange programme, your application must first be approved by HVL.
 An approved application means that you have been given an academic pre-approval for the course or traineeship you will be doing abroad.
 The academic pre-approval specifies what you will be doing while you are on an exchange programme and confirms these activities will be fully approved as part of your education plan at HVL.

 Partner universities you may choose from:

 Bangladesh | University of Dhaka

 Bangladesh Health Professions Institute (BHPI) is an affiliate of the University of Dhaka.
 BHPI is an academic branch of the Centre for the Rehabilitation of the Paralysed (CRP), located in Savar, about 1,5 hours from Dhaka.
 CRP is the only specialized rehabilitation hospital in Bangladesh that provides comprehensive and multidisciplinary medical and rehabilitation services with a focus on physical, social, psychological and economical aspects.

 You do not pay tuition fees when you go to this exchange agreement.
 There will be other expenses, such as visas and vaccines.
 Teaching takes place in English.
 Visa is required.

 KU Leuven is a large University with roots back to the 15th century.
 The University has 15 campuses located in 11 cities.
 The University has an international master's programme called Master of Rehabilitation Sciences and Physiotherapy and several Phd programmes in the same field.